-A leap year is a year with an extra day (February 29th), occurring every four years to keep the calendar aligned with the Earth's orbit.
+A leap year is a calendar year that contains an additional day, February 29th, to keep our calendar in alignment with the Earth's revolutions around the Sun.

 Related Questions